-Vice-President of Research and Advocacy
+Vice President, Research and Advocacy (Interim)

 Chief Executive Officer

 Neil Hetherington joined Daily Bread Food Bank as CEO in January 2018.
 Neil began his career in project management at Tridel Construction, Canada’s largest condominium developer.
 In September 2000, he made a career change by joining Habitat for Humanity Toronto, at the time as the youngest CEO of a Habitat affiliate in the world.
-Neil’s non-profit experience includes 16 years as CEO of Habitat for Humanity in Toronto, and then New York City, and two years as CEO of Dixon Hall, a multi-service agency with 240 staff serving thousands of people in Toronto through its social programs, shelters, seniors programs, youth initiatives and community revitalization efforts.
-Neil holds degrees or certificates from the University of Western Ontario – Huron College, Seneca College, Harvard Business School and the University of Virginia – Darden Business School.
+Neil’s non-profit experience includes 16 years as CEO of Habitat for Humanity in Toronto, and then New York City, and two years as CEO of Dixon Hall, a multi-service agency with 240 staff serving thousands of people in Toronto through its social programs, shelters, seniors’ programs, youth initiatives and community revitalization efforts.
+Neil holds degrees and certificates from the University of Western Ontario – Huron College, Seneca College, Harvard Business School, and the University of Virginia – Darden Business School.
 He obtained his MBA from the University of Western Ontario’s Ivey Business School in 2013.
 He is an active pilot and sailor.
 He enjoys furniture making and in his spare time plays tennis terribly, snowboards poorly and bikes slowly.

-Director of Programs and Services
+Vice President, Programs and Services

-Charles Jergl is the Director of Programs and Services at Daily Bread Food Bank.
+Charles Jergl is the Vice President of Programs and Services at Daily Bread Food Bank.
 Charles became involved in food security issues in 2005, when as a food bank client, he participated in a Community Based Research Project on poverty organized by Daily Bread.
 This led to him volunteering in the Advocacy Program at Daily Bread in 2006, where he provided information and referral, informal counselling and other supports to food bank clients.
 In 2008 Charles was hired by Daily Bread to manage several food bank locations across the GTA.
 Subsequently he has served as the Manager of the Agency Relations department, and in his current role oversees training, program support and development of around 170 food programs including meal programs and food banks.
 Charles also oversees Daily Bread’s commercial kitchen which produces prepared meals.
 Charles’ focus has been to increase the quality and nutrition of foods distributed by Daily Bread, as well as developing a rights-based, anti-oppressive approach to programs and services.

-Acting Director of Marketing and Communications
+Marketing and Communications